-You can pre-order the paperback edition direct from us now (it comes with an exclusive bookmark) by adding it to your cart below.
-It will be posted to you to arrive shortly before publication day.
+Buy the paperback edition direct from us (it comes with an exclusive bookmark) by adding it to your cart below, and pay by PayPal or UK bank transfer.

-UK: £12.99 (includes p&p)
+UK: £12.99 (free p&p)

 The twenty-three stories in Of Cats and Elfins encompass scholarship (Warner’s ground-breaking 1927 essay ‘The Kingdoms of Elfin’, on modern Elfinology), black humour, the Gothic, and the bizarrely anthropomorphic cats of The Cat’s Cradle Book, which reflect Warner’s preoccupation with the dark forces at large in Europe in the 1940s.